gubitech/guardian-ruby/README.md

 A web interface for running your own certificate authority.
 Ideal for generating certificates for internal-use only.

-At present, there is no pretty UI for this application.
-It is very simple.

 ## Requirements

 * Ruby 2.3 or higher